Ioxcv12/endorphindecomp/README.md

 # endorphindecomp
 endorphin 2.7.1 LE decomp.
 Files with ghidra- in the name were decomped directly using Ghidra and are unmodified.
+Feel free to make pull requests and forks.